RemiBou/remibou.github.io/_posts/2019-10-18-E2E-Test-a-Blazor-App-with-Cypress.md

 ```

 - Cypress uses mocha for running the tests, so your test fixture must be a call to "describe()" function and inside each test there is multiple calls to a "it" function.
 As in every test runner, there are hooks for running things before/after each/every tests.
 - Cypress is able to read every XHR request done by your site, but Blazor uses fetch for http call.
-Se need to remove the current implementation of fetch and replace it by a polyfill that uses xhr.
+We need to remove the current implementation of fetch and replace it by a polyfill that uses xhr.
 - We can see with the route() and wait() call how you can wait until an http request is done and how we can read its content : here I needed a way to get the confirmation link after a subscribtion, so server side I send this link in the http response header (only in test mode) and I read it on client side and then visit() the link.
 - For E2E I prefer to write one big test that does a lot of thing, it's just a mater of taste.
 I don't practice TDD with E2E test it would be too hard, I prefer to create it when the development is done just for making sure it will keep working after my future updates.
 - The method disableCaptcha is used for disabling recaptcha.
 Be careful here, I create the method with a "new win.Function" for a specific reason.
 When you do interop C# -> js, Microsoft.JSINterop (used by Blazor) [check that the argument send is a function](https://github.com/aspnet/Extensions/blob/master/src/JSInterop/Microsoft.JSInterop.JS/src/src/Microsoft.JSInterop.ts) with this code